randomguyingithub/RBbattleGreenBitSolver/README.md

 # RBbattleGreenBitSolver

-Only works for lvl 1, so sad
+Only works for lvl with 2 bombs only, so sad

+also very inefficient (4 nested for loop)

 # Usage
 1. download the code, put them inside the SAME folder